About

 Landscape and other interests

-I have always loved landscape photography which is obvious as you scan through my work.
-I have moved into other photographic subject matters as well - from street photography to old abandoned buildings - as long as I feel I can capture and present these with style and interpretation.
+I have always loved landscape photography which should be obvious as you scan through my collections.
+I have moved into other photographic subject matters as well - from urban and street photography to old abandoned buildings in the countryside - as long as I feel I can capture and present these with my own style or interpretation.

 More: